mcaniga/instea-microservices-presentation/README.md

 ![](architecture.png)
 (source: **architecture.drawio**)

+This architecture is not production ready, it is **basic** for educational purposes, in reality are these differences:
+- more microservices
+- real external systems (eg. real DB)
+- microservices often communicate via events
+- (auto)scaling concept should be present

 ## Concepts covered
 - **API Gateway**: Utilizing Spring Cloud Gateway for routing to various services.
 - **Service Discovery**: Integration of Netflix Eureka for dynamic service discovery.